- Our Work

 INBAR knowledge-sharing capacity strengthened

-Capacity-building and training opportunities provided support objectives 2.1 and 2.2
+Capacity-building and training opportunities provided to support objectives 2.1 and 2.2

 Awareness raised about the values and benefits of bamboo and rattan as plants, commodities and solutions to highlighted SDGs